opstract/devops-training/linux-admin/part-5-tasks/ch-18-vim/tasks.md

  zakaria
  khaled
  omar
-a.copy first three lines and paset them in the end of the line while you are in the command mode b.cut first three lines and paset them in the end of the line while you are in the command mode c.delete the first three lines while you are in the command mode d.replace zakaria with sameer e.undo the last action f.save and exit
+a. copy first three lines and paset them in the end of the line while you are in the command mode
+b. cut first three lines and paset them in the end of the line while you are in the command mode
+c. delete the first three lines while you are in the command mode
+d. replace zakaria with sameer
+e. undo the last action
+f. save and exit